 The city was taken by the Crimean Tatars in 1658 and by the Turks in 1661.
 Many of the inhabitants died during these hard times.
 We know a sad letter written in the 1660s by a local priest who wrote that Pasha Ali had taken 900 of the inhabitants into slavery.
 According to the letter, the church was in a very ruined condition but we can predict it was still in full Gothic style.

 Also, there had been epidemics and famine in the Early Modern period, during the 17th century; once there was a time when there was no rain for 17 months.

-Here are a few pictures of Sepsiszentgyörgy:
+Here are more pictures of Sepsiszentgyörgy: